esp/esp-js/ReadMe.md

 > Why not use Rx?
 >
-> The push based model of Rx is ideal for pub/sub scenarios where state needs to be combined from many differing streams, however the full Rx API isn't suitable as introduction of asynchronicity and other methods that would result in state being held in observable streams would break the deterministic staged workflow that the router owns.
+> The push based model of Rx is ideal for pub/sub scenarios where state needs to be combined from many differing streams.
+> However the full Rx API isn't suitable as introduction of asynchronicity and other methods that would result in state being held in observable streams would break the deterministic staged workflow that the router owns.
-> For example, a deferred model change by way of an asynchronous operation would happen outside of the state processing workflow, there's no guarantee the model would be still in a state suitable once the deferred event arrives.
+> For example, a deferred model change by way of an asynchronous operation would happen outside of the state processing workflow.
+> Then there is no guarantee the model would be still in a state suitable once the deferred event arrives.
-> Similarly relational operations that combine event streams use state held in observable objects/closures, when a final result yields the underlying model may not be in a state suitable for the target result.
+> Similarly, for relational operations that combine event streams into state held in observable objects/closures, when a final result yields the underlying model may not be in a state suitable for the target result.

 The methods on `Observable.prototype` are: